thomasfjen/enderwire_nonpro/README.md

 Rest of STL-Files, basically everything except the Y-Axis Folder (Gantry -> Y-Axis Folder) and my files (see table down below) https://github.com/boubounokefalos/Ender_SW/tree/main/STLS

-You can print the drilling guide from this for drilling for bed carriage: https://www.thingiverse.com/thing:3530419/files
+You can print the drilling guide from this for drilling the bed carriage: https://www.thingiverse.com/thing:3530419/files